-Get more recipes like this in the Workweek Lunch Meal Prep Program with access to our meal planning tools, grocery list generator, and more.
-Start a free trial today!
+Get more recipes like this in the Workweek Lunch Meal Prep Program with access to meal planning tools, grocery list generators, and more.
+Start your free trial today!

 What you need to know about this vegan shepherd’s pie: